umeshksingla/umeshksingla.github.io/_pages/bookshelf.md

 ## Engineering
 **[Embracing Risk](https://sre.google/sre-book/embracing-risk/)**
 **Marc Alvidrez (Google SRE Book, 2015)**

-This and the chapters before it and after it, honestly the whole book is damn good if you care about understanding your systems better.
+[//]: # (This and the chapters before and after, honestly the whole book is damn good if you care about understanding your systems better.)

 [//]: # (If you are looking to get started in cognitive science)